- Plenty of varied lesson content

 In fact, it’s one of the most ‘in-demand’ languages (~about 400 million native speakers!) and the Spanish language product market is absolutely flooded with options.

-For many people, this makes selecting a quality Spanish course, book or product stressful and overwhelming.
+For many people, this makes selecting a quality online Spanish course, book or product stressful and overwhelming.

 I’ve spent a lot of time testing Spanish language products.